 Soccer has never been apolitical.
 This is especially true for Israel and Palestine.
-Its history in the region is longer than the conflict itself.
-Almost all of the earliest teams were formed by political leaders, and the sport always came with national aspirations attached.
-The game played a direct role in shaping the politics of both countries, and the view from the stands or the pitch shine a light on key moments in region’s volatile history.
+The game played a direct role in shaping the politics of both countries, and the view from the stands or the pitch shines a light on key moments in the region’s volatile history.

 In More Noble Than War, Nicholas Blincoe weaves a dramatic narrative filled with driven players and coaches who are inspired as much by nationalism as a love of the game.
 Blincoe traces the history from the sport’s introduction through church leagues, he rising tensions after the creation of Israel, and the decades of violence, war, and hunger strikes that have decimated teams.